schmijos/nostr-voliere/README.md

 * Events in the event log are approximately sorted by `created_at`.
 This solution cannot take advantage of this.
 * I also thought about creating named pipes using `mkfifo` but they block on write rather than before read.
-* One thing I discovered was that ordered JSON [cannot be assumed](https://github.com/nostr-protocol/nips/discussions/1002).
+* One thing I discovered was that ordered nostr event JSON [cannot be assumed](https://github.com/nostr-protocol/nips/discussions/1002).

 ## Next trial